Russia is hacking virus vaccine trials, US, UK, Canada say

 Sticking to more general language, White House press secretary Kayleigh McEnany said, “We worked very closely with our allies to ensure that we would take measures to keep that information safe and we continue do so so.”

-The allegation that hackers linked to a foreign government are attempting to siphon secret medical research during the pandemic is not entirely new.
-U.S. officials as recently as Thursday have accused China of virtually identical conduct.
-But the latest public warning was startling for the detail it provided, attributing the targeting by name to a particular hacking group and specifying the software vulnerabilities the hackers have been exploiting.
+The allegation that hackers linked to a foreign government are attempting to siphon secret research during the pandemic is not entirely new.
+U.S. officials as recently as Thursday have accused China of similar conduct.
+But the latest warning was startling for the detail it provided, attributing the targeting by name to a particular hacking group and specifying the software vulnerabilities the hackers have been exploiting.

-Also, Russian cyberattacks strike a particular nerve in the U.S. given the Kremlin’s sophisticated campaign to influence the 2016 presidential election.

 “I think (the governments) have very specific intelligence that they can provide,” said John Hultquist, senior director of analysis at Mandiant Threat Intelligence.
 “The report is full of specific operational information that defenders can use” to protect their networks.